loafey/aoc_table/readme.md

-A (currently undocumented) library for running AoC tasks in parallel, with a fancy timer that updates in real time :-)
+A (currently undocumented)(hastily written) library for running AoC tasks in parallel, with a fancy timer that updates in real time :-)

 ```rust
 fn main() {